How to Connect a DVD Player to a Roku TV Without HDMI

 5. Select the DVD movie or videos you want to play.
 Media player will stream the content from the server to the Roku TV.

-See also How to Block Fortnite on the Router - Easy Steps to Follow
+See also How to Sign Out of HBO max on Roku - Easy Steps

 Streaming ripped DVDs avoids cabling and allows you to watch media anywhere, though it does take more setup.
 Video and audio quality can also surpass physical connections.